instructors guide

 • Uncluttered background

-• Wear what feels authentic and professional
+• Wear what feels authentic / professional / creative

 • Crop from chest or shoulders upward